CharityNavigator/irs990/documentation/create-database.md

   1. Select MySQL engine
   1. Choose an m4.xlarge instance and provision 30gb of storage
   1. Under "advanced settings," leave all blank
-1. Enable SSH access on EMR master node
+1. Enable inbound traffic from SSH (for terminal) and HTTPS (for Github) on EMR master node
   1. Go to EMR console on AWS
   1. Click "cluster list"
   1. Go to the cluster you made and click "view cluster details"